 In the morning, I was thirsty, but not hungry.
 I had some dried prunes and made a large jug of rooibos tea with milk and plenty of sugar.
 Through the morning I gradually drank this.
 Throughout the day I drifted in and out of sleep and kept taking the pain meds.

 A late lunch of chicken soup and then the same for dinner, snacking on prunes in between, that was my day.

-As I write this I’m now on day 5 post op.
+As I write this, I’m now on day 5 post op.
 Over the past few days I have gradually reduced the amount of medicines I’m taking.
-The first one I dropped was the codeine, as besides making me feel queasy it’s know side affect is constipation.
+The first one I dropped was the codeine, as besides making me feel queasy it’s known side effect is constipation.

 My mission for day 3 and 4 was to try to open my bowels.
 The prunes, eating lots of fibre and drinking lots of water wasn’t enough.
 We ended up picking up some lactulose from the pharmacy.
 It finally worked.

 Personally, I have really been knocked back by the surgery.
 I feel, it is as much to do with the general anesthesia as the removal of my gallbladder.

 Taking painkillers makes me feel weak and queasy.